mroberge/hydrofunctions/README.rst

         :target: https://github.com/mroberge/hydrofunctions/blob/master/LICENSE
         :alt: MIT license

-a suite of convenience functions for exploring water data in Python.
+A suite of convenience functions for exploring water data in Python.

 Features
 --------

 * Retrieves stream data from the USGS NWIS service
-* Retrieve data using multiple site numbers, state, county codes, or boundary box
+* Select data using multiple site numbers, by state, county codes, or a boundary box
 * Preserves NWIS metadata, including NoData values
 * Helpful error messages to help you write valid requests
 * Extracts data into a Pandas dataframe, json, or dict
+* Plot beautiful graphs in Jupyter Notebooks
+   * hydrographs (or time series of any data)
+   * flow duration charts
+   * cycle plots to illustrate annual or diurnal cycles
+   * Interactive map for finding stream gauge ID numbers
 * Plotting and manipulation through Pandas dataframes
 * Retrieve rating curves and field notes for sites
-* Interactive map for finding stream gage ID numbers
-* Save files locally instead of requesting same dataset repeatedly
+* Saves data in compact, easy-to-use parquet files instead of requesting the same dataset repeatedly
 * Still in active development!
 Let me know what features you want!

 Read the `Users Guide <https://hydrofunctions.readthedocs.io/en/master>`_ for more details.